kadena-io/pact/docs/en/pact-reference.md

 ---

 Before Pact 3.0, module upgrade and administration was governed by a defined keyset that is referenced in the module definition.
-With Pact 3.0, this `string` value can alternately be a unqualified bareword that references a `defcap` within the module body.
+With Pact 3.0, this `string` value can alternately be an unqualified bareword that references a `defcap` within the module body.
 This `defcap` is the _module governance capability_.